-Column tracking can be used so that NULL is returned for a column that hasn't changed.
+Column tracking can be used so that NULL is returned for a column that has not changed.
 If the column can be changed to NULL, a separate column must be returned to indicate whether the column changed.

 Obtaining the changed data for a table requires multiple steps.
-Inconsistent or incorrect results could be returned if certain issues aren't considered and handled.
+Be aware that inconsistent or incorrect results could be returned if certain issues are not considered and handled.

 Validate the last synchronized version by using CHANGE_TRACKING_MIN_VALID_VERSION().

 Obtain the version that can be used to obtain change the next time by using CHANGE_TRACKING_CURRENT_VERSION().

 Obtain the changes for the Sales table by using CHANGETABLE(CHANGES …).